pulumi/docs/content/blog/getting-started-with-pulumi-audit-logs/index.md

 [Pulumi](https://app.pulumi.com) for enterprise organizations.
 Audit logs enable you to track the activity of users within an organization.
 Audit logs attempt to answer who did what, when they did it and where.
-Pulumi audit logs attempt to answer these questions by recording entries for activities invoked by users.
+Pulumi audit logs help answer these questions by recording entries for activities invoked by users.

+Pulumi's audit logs allow you to account for the activity your users are taking within your organization.
 Having audit logs can deter malicious activity before it starts.
 They are also great to playback events that occured during something like an incident review.

-Pulumi's audit logs allow you to account for the activity your users are taking within your organization.
 These logs are available to organizations with an Enterprise level subscription.
 Pulumi audit logs are recorded whenever a user invokes an action.
 This allows the acitvity of members in an organization to be traced.
-Our Audit logs are immutable and are recorded with the UNIX timestamp of the event, the user who invoked the action, the event, and the source IP of the call being made.
+Our Audit logs are immutable.
+They are recorded with the UNIX timestamp of the event, the user who invoked the action, the event, and the source IP of the call being made.

-Using Pulumi Audit Logs
+## Using Pulumi Audit Logs

+Audit logs are available to organizations with an "Enterprise" subscription only.
 You can view the audit logs for your organization given that you are an organization admin, by selecting your organization from the organization drop down in the organization settings menu.
-Then selecting the settings tab.
-On the left nav bar you should see a tab called Audit Logs.
+Then clicking on the settings tab.
+On the left nav-bar you should see a tab called Audit Logs.
 Clicking here will allow you to view the most recent audit logs for your organization.
 It will show the most recent events in decending order.
 You can also filter logs by a particular user by clicking on the user's avatar.
-This will filter out the events by the user.
+This will filter out the events by the user you selected.
 You can also filter by user by adding a query param to the url with the user's login name.